Sterling can become the best in the world - Gundogan | Goal.com

 “If he can continue like that, he can be on the top.”

-Sterling was also singled out for praise by City boss Pep Guardiola, who said he set the tempo in City's victory over Villa.
+Sterling was also singled out for praise by City boss Pep Guardiola, who said he set the tempo in the victory over Villa.

 And Gundogan agreed that he is setting an incredibly high standard.